 Four of the most common file formats for compressing or encoding and storing digital images are JPEG, PNG, GIF, and BMP.
-This article provides a quick comparison of the four, especially by discussing key features and differences in terms of image quality, file size, and usability.
+This article provides a quick comparison of these four by discussing their key features and differences in terms of image quality, file size, and usability.

 1. Image quality: The JPEG image format is recognized for compressing and encoding high-resolution digital images.
 It supports 24-bit color with up to 16 million colors.
 This is the reason why this format is very popular on the Internet, in digital cameras, and desktop publishing.

 However, a notable drawback of JPEG is that it is a lossy compression.
 This format compresses digital images by dropping unneeded color data that are undetectable by the human eye.
-Furthermore, editing and resaving a JPEG image degrades further its quality.
+Furthermore, editing and resaving a JPEG image leads further to quality degradation.

-Another advantage of JPEG is the adjustability of the degree of compression that allows a balance or tradeoff between image quality and file size.
+Another remarkable advantage of JPEG is that its degree or level of compression is adjustable.
+This adjustability enables a user to control or balance the tradeoff between image quality and file size.

 3. Usage: JPEG is ideal for images with smooth variations of colors.
 However, unlike PNG and GIF, it is not ideal for images with texts or objects with sharp lines and edges between colors.
 This file format creates artifacts that are noticeable within the sharp edges between two or more different colors.

-Because of the smaller file size of JPEG compared to PNG, it is ideal for use in the web as well as for storing professional quality print graphics taken using a digital camera or produced using a graphic design software.
+Because of the smaller file size of JPEG as compared to PNG, it is ideal for use in the web, as well as for storing professional print-quality graphics taken using a digital camera or produced using a graphic design software.
 However, unlike GIF, it does not support animation.